dineshinau/quick-plugin-switcher/readme.txt

 = Why this plugin itself can not be switched through "Switch" bulk action? = The checkbox against this plugin is disabled after activation because this plugin switched itself to deactivate mode then the "Switch" option will be disappeared.

-= Why I created this plugin =
+= Why I created this plugin? =
+Its need arose when I was troubleshooting a site for finding the culprit plugin in case of plugin conflict.

+= When Links appear on notices? =
+Activate, Deactivate and Delete links are shown on plugin page notices when a single plugin is activated/deactivated.

+== Use Cases of QPS ==

+Here are just a few use cases of QPS

+* **Troubleshooting** It helps in troubleshooting to activate and deactivate multiple plugins simultaneously.
+(Screenshot-2)

+* **Avoid Scrolling** Its allows activate/deactivate just deactivated/activated plugin without scrolling down and going up to that plugin.
+(Screenshot-1,3)

+* **No Searching** Now you don't need of search a plugin which you have just deactivated to delete it.
+You can directly delete the plugin from deactivated notice.
+(Screenshot-1,3)

 == Screenshots ==

-1. Multisite Plugin Actions - is the screen that shows the plugin name displayed in plugin listing page and "Switch" option created inside bulk actions drop-down menu in the multisite environment. screenshot-1.png
+1. **Single Site Plugin Actions** - It shows the "Switch" option created inside bulk actions drop-down menu, 'Activate it Again' link and 'Delete' link in the single-site environment.
+Also shows plugin name and version. screenshot-1.png

+2. **More Useful Notices** - It shows the number of plugins activated and deactivated on applying the 'Switch' action. screenshot-2.png

-2. Single site Plugin Actions - is the screen that shows "Switch" option created inside bulk actions drop-down menu in the single-site environment. screenshot-2.png
+3. **Multi-Site Plugin Actions** - It shows the "Switch" option created inside bulk actions drop-down menu, 'Activate it Again' link and 'Delete' link in the Multi-Site environment.
+Also shows plugin name and version. screenshot-3.png

-3. Switch link on natively activated/deactivated success notice. screenshot-3.png

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.4 =
-* Now compatible with multisite
+* Added 'Delete' link on deactivated notice.
 * Updated "Tested up to" value to 5.2

 == Changelog ==

-= 1.4 (31-07-2019) =
+= 1.4 (10-08-2019) =
 * Added: Delete link on successfully deactivated notice

-= 1.3 (17/03/2019) =
+= 1.3 (17-03-2019) =
 * Added: Compatible with WordPress 5.1
-* Added: Switch again button on successful notices if a single plugin is switched
+* Added: Switch again button on successful notices if a single plugin is switched.

 * Added: Added switch links on native activate/deactivate success notices
 * Improved: Text domain strings and translations

-= 1.2 (28/11/2017) =
+= 1.2 (28-11-2017) =
 * Tested with WordPress 4.9
 * Updated "Tested up to" value to 4.9
 * Added Requires PHP version

-= 1.0.1 (02/06/2017) =
+= 1.0.1 (02-06-2017) =
 * Fixed the issue with multisite
-* Added sucessful notice on multisite
+* Added successful notice on multisite
 * Fixed conflict with other plugins

-= 1.0 (10/04/2017) =
+= 1.0 (10-04-2017) =
 This is Initial Release of the plugin